Pyruvate Carboxylase Deficiency Overview

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

 Alexandre Amaral practices in Porto Alegre, Brazil.
-Amaral is rated as a Distinguished expert by MediFind in the treatment of Pyruvate Carboxylase Deficiency.
-He is also highly rated in 18 other conditions, according to our data.
-His top areas of expertise are Glutaric Acidemia Type 1, Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency, Mitochondrial Trifunctional Protein Deficiency, and Pyruvate Carboxylase Deficiency.
+Mr. Amaral is rated as a Distinguished expert by MediFind in the treatment of Pyruvate Carboxylase Deficiency.
+His top areas of expertise are Glutaric Acidemia Type 1, Pyruvate Carboxylase Deficiency, Long-Chain 3-Hydroxyacyl-CoA Dehydrogenase Deficiency, and Mitochondrial Trifunctional Protein Deficiency.